BecayeSoft/Machine-Learning/README.md

 # Machine-Learning

 Welcome to the Machine Learning repository!
-This collection of Jupyter notebooks provides a guide to common machine learning techniques such as regression, classification, data preprocessing, PCA, and hyperparameter tuning.
+This collection of Jupyter notebooks and code provides a guide to common machine learning techniques such as regression, classification, data preprocessing, PCA, and hyperparameter tuning.
 It also contains a section for "Deep Learning".
 Whether you're new to machine learning or a seasoned practitioner, these notebooks can help you practice and apply the techniques more easily.